aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-comments/_index.md

 The Comment.AddReply method adds a reply to this comment.
 Please note that due to the existing MS Office limitations only 1 level of replies are allowed in the document.
 An exception of type InvalidOperationException will be raised if this method is called on the existing Reply comment.

 You can use Comment.RemoveReply method to remove the specified reply to this comment.
-The following code example demonstrates how to add a reply to a comment and remove the comment's reply.
+The following code example shows how to add a reply to a comment and remove the comment's reply.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Comments-CommentReply-AddRemoveCommentReply.cpp" >}}